Romantic Trips and Cosy Stop-Overs

 Just the two of you, a stretch of road, some stunning scenery and the promise of a cosy stop-over at the end.

 Northern Ireland is full of scenic road trips and we're so compact who knows where the road might lead you.
+If you are thinking of getting down on one knee to pop the question this year and fancy a spot of sight-seeing all that’s left to do is decide on the location.
 Here are some of the top trips to get you started:-

 Causeway Coastal Route (CCR)